cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 #### Executions and Releases
 <div>

 During the Status Phase, captives may be released or executed by their captor.
+A captive that is released is placed back in play at any friendly planet or ship by her original owner.
-The released captives Escape, while the executed captives are Killed.
-The captor must then exhaust or lose control of a planet for each captive she executed
+A captive that is executed is Killed, the captor must then exhaust or lose control of a planet.
 </div>

 ### Leader Abilities<a name="LeaderAbilities"></a>